Key Takeaways:

 • Preparation Tips: Organizations should prepare by keeping accurate records, assembling a response team, and responding promptly to audit requests.

-The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) announced plans to reinstate random HIPAA audits this month, which they had paused due to the pandemic.
+Originally stopped owing to the epidemic, the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) revealed intentions to reinstate random HIPAA audits this month.

 According to the Director of HHS’ Office for Civil Rights, Melanie Fontes Rainer, the HIPAA Security Rule’s requirement for conducting a risk analysis will be a critical area of enforcement focus.
 Risk analysis continues to be a significant weakness among many regulated organizations of all sizes, but especially for medium- and smaller-sized organizations.
 Poor risk analysis practices persist as a major contributing factor to many significant breaches reported to the agency.